5 Tips for Getting Your Teen to Go Paleo

 The result: fabulously rich, chocolatey, cookie goodness.

-If your teen’s skeptical and needs extra sweetness to seal the deal, you can add a teaspoon of raw honey to the mixture before cooking and sub regular chocolate chips for the bittersweet cacao ones.
+If your teen’s skeptical and needs extra sweetness to seal the deal, you can add a teaspoon of raw honey before cooking and sub regular chocolate chips for the bittersweet cacao ones.

-Now (to throw a money wrench in everything I just suggested), I want to be clear that with Alchemist Eating clients (and in my own cooking), I make a concerted effort to steer away from too many paleo treats and sweets.
+Now (to throw a money wrench in everything I just suggested), I want to be clear: With clients and in my own cooking, I make a concerted effort to avoid too many treats and sweets, even if paleo.

 With teens, however, if the alternative is white-sugar-and-grain-based desserts, a little more leeway can be a good idea.